 But it’s important to define your business objectives as they relate to your content marketing.

-In fact, you should even set up an editorial or content calendar.
 A content calendar helps you get organized and formulate a strategy that saves you time.

 Here are several excellent articles on creating a content calendar and you might even find a template or two: